Could the US election outcome and hopes of an imminent Covid-19 vaccine keep markets trending upwards?

-With large-scale monetary accommodation remaining in place, rising hopes for a Covid-19 vaccine, and a US election outcome that appears relatively benign for investors, there appears to be a strong likelihood that the upward trend in markets will continue, with the very real possibility of a ‘melt-up’ into the end of the year and beyond.
-While Covid-19 continues to cloud the outlook, its impact should continue to decline, and investors can begin to look forward to some economic normalisation.
-But with the pandemic likely to have catalysed lasting changes to the fabric of economies, an active and disciplined approach will be as important as ever in seeking to identify the risks and potential rewards that lie ahead.
+With large-scale monetary accommodation remaining in place, rising hopes for a Covid-19 vaccine, and a US election outcome that appears relatively benign for investors, there appears to be a strong likelihood that the upward trend in markets will resume, with the very real possibility of a ‘melt-up’ into the end of the year and beyond.
+While Covid-19 continues to cloud the outlook, its impact should continue to decline, and investors can begin to look forward to some economic normalization.
+But with the pandemic likely to have catalyzed lasting changes to the fabric of economies, we believe an active and disciplined approach will be as important as ever in seeking to identify the risks and potential rewards that lie ahead.

 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice.